 Among other things, this Wolfenstein 3D source port lets you enjoy this classic first-person shooter in several aspect ratios, including the original 4:3, 16:9 (or even 16:10), and it doesn’t stretch the display either – this is the real deal!
 Or as close to it as possible, given the limitations of the engine.

 But there are plenty of other reasons for me to recommend playing Wolfenstein 3D (or Spear of Destiny) with ECWolf instead of DOSBox, one of them being that mouse aiming is noticeably smoother, along with being able to disable the Y-axis (moving back and forth with the mouse).
 Admittedly, aiming with your mouse does make the whole thing somewhat easier since the enemies aren’t the most alert bunch, but don’t forget that it’s optional, mouse aiming was in the original too, and it’s not terribly difficult if played strictly with keyboard controls either.

 Now.. are you ready for some old-school shooting?
 First of all, you’re going to need ECWolf (here), along with either game.
-Shareware versions are available here, but for the full games I’d recommend Steam (Wolfenstein 3D and Spear of Destiny), where they’ll set ya back $4.99 a piece.
+Shareware versions are available here, but for the full games, I’d recommend Steam (Wolfenstein 3D and Spear of Destiny), where they’ll set you back $4.99 a piece.
 Enjoy the nostalgia trip!